Article by: Sudhakar Velaga

 Purpose – “The secret of success is constancy of purpose” – Benjamin Disraeli

 The project team is a working unit of individual parts, sharing a common goal, achieved through the structured application of combined skills.
 It is the fundamental responsibility of a PM to make sure that each individual working on the project is clear about their task and what they are providing upon completion.
-The purpose is like a glue that keeps each individual team members stick together with a common goal or objective.
+The purpose is like a glue that keeps each individual team member sticking together with a common goal or objective.

 Processes – “If you quit on the process, you are quitting on the result.” – Idowu Koyenikan

-Well-defined processes and procedures can largely contribute a project’s success.
+Well-defined processes and procedures can largely contribute to a project’s success.
 Setting up a process in place and managing it involves determining what work is needed to accomplish the project goals, assigning the tasks to individuals, and tracking the status of those tasks.
 Additionally, project management tools and techniques are the two things that can take the project management game to another level.

 Progress – “You make progress only by implementing ideas” – Shirley Chisholm